minio/docs/source/reference/minio-mc/mc-ls.rst

 - Replace :mc-cmd:`PATH <mc ls ALIAS>` with the path to the bucket or object on the S3-compatible host.

-- Replace :mc-cmd:`DURATION <mc ls rewind>` with the point-in-time in the past at which the command returns the object.
+- Replace :mc-cmd:`DURATION <mc ls --rewind>` with the point-in-time in the past at which the command returns the object.
 For example, specify ``30d`` to return the version of the object 30 days prior to the current date.